 - On first launch be thinking how to get your users to engage with your company by submitting content to you, or connect them with another user, or enabling a background service like geo-fencing or allowing notifications.
 Something to give them a reason to re-engage with your company or secondarily a reason for you to initiate a second launch.
 Users should understand within 15 seconds what this engagement will look like.

 - Don’t use an ampersand (&) in your name.
 Yeah, there are major companies who use it but getting started it’s not worth the headaches.
 It’s a terrible idea that will forever bite you for the life of your product.
 The Internet isn’t friendly to the good old & which I have to type with four characters every time I reference it in this post.
 It doesn’t work in URL’s and thus wrecks your pretty name getting replaced by “n” or “-n-” or “and” or dropped.
-Typing an & on mobile requires users to know where to find that key by switching keyboards and switching back.
-Searching for it on the AppStore is a PITA for users and pretty much everywhere else you can think of.
-And, it will constantly be the rookie mistake you’ll forever find your team correcting.
+Typing an “&” on a mobile device requires users to know where to find that key by switching keyboards and switching back and searching for it on the AppStore is a PITA and pretty much everywhere else you can think of related to search.
+And, it will constantly be the rookie mistake your team will forever find and have to correct.

 - Use Branch.io.
 It works.
 Spend time to get deep linking to content within your app working.
 Use branch.io to “pass data through the AppStore” for attribution of install source and referrals.